ptzhangmc/minerbabe-grin-miner/README.md

 Manage your rigs at: https://en.dashboard.minerbabe.com

-Get tutorial and more information at www.minerbabe.com
+Get tutorial and more information at: www.minerbabe.com

 Enjoy!